Eton Action

 Based on analysis of successfully funded charities and the selection process:

-- Student Appeal: Organizations connecting with young people's interests have significant advantage.
-Recent selections show strong interest in mental health (CALM, BEAT), refugee support, and youth-relevant causes.
+- Student Appeal: Organisations connecting with young people's interests have significant advantage.
+Selections show strong interest in mental health, refugee support, and youth-relevant causes.

-- Clear Impact Narrative: Successful charities articulate specific, tangible outcomes - from literacy programs (ABC to Read) to wildlife conservation (Borneo Orangutan Survival Foundation).
+- Clear Impact Narrative: Successful charities articulate specific, tangible outcomes - from literacy programmes to wildlife conservation.

-- Presentation Skills: Shortlisted charities must deliver engaging presentations to students and staff.
-As stated: “after the boys in each category delivered their presentation the attendees were able to vote online.”
+- Presentation Skills: Shortlisted charities must deliver engaging presentations to students and staff at the Annual General Meeting.

 - Category Awareness: With charities split into local, national, and international categories, be clear about your category and understand your competition.

-- Diversity of Cause: Looking at the range supported - from eating disorders to orangutan conservation - the charity seeks variety.
+- Diversity of Cause: The charity seeks variety in the causes supported.
 Causes complementing rather than duplicating recent selections may have advantages.

 Key Takeaways for Grant Writers